 Photochemical Brain-Machine Interface: Platform for Vision Prosthesis

-Project Team: Dr. Joseph Kao, University of Maryland, Baltimore; University of Maryland, College Park
+Project Team: The University of Maryland, Baltimore; Johns Hopkins University

 Project Objective: This project aims to develop a brain-machine interface (BMI) that can be the basis of a visual prosthesis.
 A BMI translates physical information (light intensity, sound pitch, etc.) into bioelectric signals that the brain can understand.
 The novelty of the proposed approach lies in using photochemistry to perform the translation.
 The BMI comprises two components: 1) A photochemical method for directly injecting image information into the cerebral cortex, ultimately in a blind human subject, so that the subject can perceive and navigate the external world, and 2) a device for implementing the photochemical method.
 The injection of information is accomplished by using spatio-temporally patterned and focused light pulses to photo-release “micro-packets” of neurotransmitter molecules that then activate specific groups of neurons in the visual cortex of the brain.
 Neurotransmitter photorelease is made possible by the use of photolabile, or “caged”, neurotransmitters.
 The device comprises a light-delivering array, consisting of individually-controllable microscopic point sources, that can be implanted onto or into the visual cortex to effect spatially and temporally controlled neurotransmitter release, flexible fiberoptic conduits that transport light to the sources in the array, an external light source (e.g., a laser) that supplies and modulates the light delivered to the array, a microfluidic pump for metered delivery of caged neurotransmitter to the cortex, as well as a mount for securing the implant relative to the brain/skull.
 The immediate application of this new technology is as a vision prosthesis for those who have lost their eyeballs and/or optic nerves.
 The major tasks of this project are: